 Elliot Ehrich leads the discovery, delivery science, research and development, project management and medical affairs functions at Alkermes.
 Prior to joining Alkermes in 2000, Dr. Ehrich spent seven years at Merck & Co., overseeing the successful clinical development and registration of novel pharmaceuticals.
 Dr. Ehrich is a Fellow of the American College of Rheumatology and has had numerous publications in peer-reviewed journals.
 He also serves on the Scientific Advisory Boards of Aileron Therapeutics and Heptares Therapeutics, both privately held biopharmaceutical companies.
 Dr. Ehrich was a Phi Beta Kappa graduate of Princeton University where he received a Bachelor of Arts degree in biochemistry.
 He worked as a research associate at the European Molecular Biology Laboratory (EMBL) in Heidelberg, Germany and later earned his medical degree from Columbia University, College of Physicians and Surgeons.
 At Stanford University, Dr. Ehrich completed a residency in internal medicine and a clinical fellowship in the Department of Immunology and Rheumatology.
 He was subsequently a postdoctoral research fellow at the Howard Hughes Medical Institute at Stanford University School of Medicine, in the Department of Microbiology and Immunology.

 Jim Frates serves as Chief Financial Officer of Alkermes.
 Prior to joining Alkermes in 1998, Mr. Frates was a Vice President in charge of the East Coast Life Sciences Practice at Robertson Stephens & Company.
 He also worked in healthcare investment banking at Morgan Stanley & Company and spent a year teaching secondary school at the Royal Shrewsbury School in the U.K., as the Harvard College Fellow.
 Mr. Frates served on the Board of Directors of GPC Biotech AG from June 2004 to June 2009 and was a national director of the Association of Bioscience Financial Officers.
-Mr. Frates serves as a Trustee of St. Paul’s School and chairs the audit committee.
+Mr. Frates serves as a Trustee and Treasurer of St. Paul’s School.
 Mr. Frates received a Bachelor of Arts degree in government from Harvard College and a Master of Business Administration from Harvard Graduate School of Business Administration.

 Georgianna Harris leads the regulatory affairs department at Alkermes.
 In this role, Dr. Harris provides regulatory strategy and guidance for development candidates and commercial products.
 Prior to joining Alkermes, Dr. Harris spent 25 years at Merck, in positions of increasing responsibility spanning laboratory research and regulatory affairs.
 During her tenure with Merck’s regulatory affairs organization, Dr. Harris oversaw global development, registration and post-registration activities for multiple small-molecule and biologic medicines for obesity, bone, oncology, diabetes and women’s health indications.
 Dr. Harris received a Bachelor of Science degree from Boston College and a Ph.D. in biochemistry from the University of Wisconsin.
 She was subsequently a postdoctoral research fellow at the Massachusetts Institute of Technology, in the Department of Chemistry.